 I know it sound silly, but you might be able get a limo to take you to your cruise for less than Disney Transportation.
 Limo companies charge per car.
 For example it cost around s $350.00 to take you in a Limo from Walt Disney World to the cruise terminal and back to the airport.
 That's for up to 9 people.
 (See what happened when Dad rented limos for the family.)

-When booking a Disney Cruise, or any cruise for that matter Dad suggests you contact a travel agent.
+When booking a Disney Cruise, or any cruise for that matter Dad suggests you contact a GOOD travel agent.
 Yes, it's possible to book online without using one, but qualified travel agents can really help with your cruise.
 Dad has partnered with one of the best Disney Travel Agents you can find.
-The Disney Vacation Planners at Pixie and Pirate Destinations know almost as much about Disney as Dad does.
+The Disney Vacation Planners at Destinations to Travel know almost as much about Disney as Dad does.

 Dad's Bottom Line